Frequently Asked Questions

 Can I claim through private health insurance?

-Some private health funds provide rebates for psychological services under “extras” cover.
+Some private health funds provide rebates for psychological services under extras cover.
 Please contact your health insurer directly to confirm eligibility and rebate amounts.
 A receipt can be provided for claiming purposes.

-How do professionals refer a client?
+How do health professionals make a referral?

-Please ensure the client has provided consent for the referral and for their information to be shared prior to sending any identifying information.
+Health professionals are welcome to refer via email.Please ensure consent has been obtained for the referral and for information to be shared prior to sending any identifying information.Where possible, please include:• Full name and date of birth

 • Contact details (email and/or phone)